cheonghanghou/visa-bot/README.md

 ```bash
 python save_session.py
 ```
 A Chrome window will open.
+Notice that this might not work, unnecessary to do this, you can skip this and go straight to the monitor_slots.py
 1. Login to Prenot@Mi
 2. Ensure you can see the Services page
 3. Close the browser window